vojtaiii/google_speech_to_syllables/README.md

 * Create a credentials file for server authentication (hardest step probably)
 * Create a new _bucket_ (folder) on the cloud storage
 * Upload files of interest to the given bucket
-* Run the script `speech-to-words-to-syllables.py` in terminal with the following arguments supplied (within the script):
+* Supply the following arguments within the script:
   * path to the credentials file
   * path to the output folder
   * name of the bucket on google cloud